Boris-Jobs/IELTS/README.md

 ## IELTS

-This repository includes three files, 'Syllabus', 'Homework' and 'Technics'.
+\ This repository includes three files, 'Syllabus', 'Homework' and 'Technics'.
+All content can be seen in branch 'main-content'.

 ### Syllabus
 This is about to be updated, please stay tuned.